The Federal Gas Tax Fund:

 Each year, the federal GTF assists municipalities by providing funding for local infrastructure projects.
 From coast to coast to coast, the federal GTF is making a difference in all communities across Canada.
 Every year, municipalities benefit from the financial support and flexibility of the federal GTF.
-To date, $13 billion has been invested in municipalities through the federal Gas Tax Fund, with close to $22 billion to flow over the next 10 years.
+To date, $17 billion has been invested in municipalities through the federal Gas Tax Fund and more than $2 billion will continue to flow each year.
 Municipalities now have even more ways in which they can put their GTF funding to work in their communities.

 How does it work?

 The federal GTF provides $2 billion annually, and is legislated as a permanent source of federal infrastructure funding for municipalities.
 As announced in Economic Action Plan 2013, the renewed federal GTF is being indexed at two per cent per year, to be applied in $100 million increments, which means that it will grow by $1.8 billion over the next decade.